What is the latest update in the generative AI market?

 How big is the generative AI market in 2026?

-The generative AI market is worth approximately $140 billion in 2026, with a reasonable range spanning $100 billion to $180 billion.
+The generative AI market is worth approximately $140 billion in 2026, with a reasonable range spanning $100 billion to $180 billion depending on how you count bundled revenue and implementation services.

 This is not a random guess, if you want to know how we have come up with this estimate, you can read our generative AI market size analysis here.

-To put this in perspective, the generative AI market in 2026 is roughly similar to the global cybersecurity market at $150 billion or the enterprise software-as-a-service market at $145 billion.
+To put that in perspective, the generative AI market in 2026 is roughly the same size as the global cybersecurity market at $150 billion or the enterprise SaaS market at $145 billion.

 How fast will the generative AI market grow in the future?